st-tu-dresden/inloop/README.md

   is discarded after execution.
 - **Modern**: push-based (or periodic pull-based) import of tasks, Markdown task descriptions and accompanying material from a Git repository.
-- **Fast & scalable**: solutions are processed asynchronously by a configurable amount of background workers.
+- **Fast & scalable**: solutions are processed asynchronously by a configurable number of background workers.
 - **Easy to extend**: modern, modular and PEP-8 compliant Python 3 code base with less than 3000 lines of code, good test coverage and continuous integration tests.